JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8002 days**.

-And here is a just a random fact -  **On average, a hen lays 300 eggs per year**.
+And here is a just a random fact -  **The White House has a movie theater, swimming pool, bowling lane, jogging track, and a tennis court**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)